Sarah A. O. Gray

 Victoria Parker: Doctoral student, clinical psychology, University of Toronto

-Erin Glackin: Staff Psychologist, Wellspring, Denver, CO
+Erin Glackin: Ph.D., Wellspring, Denver, CO

 Rebecca Lipschutz: Ph.D., clinical psychology, University of Houston, 2023; currently postdoctoral fellow at Grady Trauma Project, Emory University